spyder-ide/spyder-docs/doc/call-for-help.rst

 Spyder website
 ~~~~~~~~~~~~~~

-The `Spyder website`_ contains basic information about Spyder and links to many other helpful resources.
+The `Spyder website`_ contains basic information about the IDE and links to many other helpful resources.

 .. _Spyder website: https://www.spyder-ide.org/